Home » Recipes » Breads » Cornbread » Cranberry Cinnamon Cornbread

-This cranberry cinnamon cornbread recipe is made for fall.
-Cornbread loaded with craisins and cinnamon — it’s the perfect side to a hearty chili or crockpot dinner.
-Serve warm and top with butter and honey.
+This cranberry cinnamon cornbread is made for fall and loaded with craisins and cinnamon.
+It’s the perfect side for a hearty soup.

-But either fall or winter, it’s the perfect time to whip up a batch of this cranberry cinnamon cornbread.
-And pair it with your favorite hearty soup.
-We love this cornbread with homemade chili.
+Fall is the perfect time to whip up a batch of this cranberry cinnamon cornbread.
+We love to pair it with a hearty soup like homemade chili.

-We really don’t make “normal” cornbread very often anymore.
-Once you add craisins and cinnamon it’s really hard to go back!
+We really don’t make regular cornbread very often anymore.
+Once you add craisins and cinnamon, it’s really hard to go back.
+Let’s get baking!

 Ingredients